denisduarte/workplace_extractor/README.md

 * The interaction network can be wxported to a GEXF file;

 # Usage
-In the following paragraphs, I am going to describe how you can get and use Scrapeasy for your own projects.

 ### Installation
 To get the Workplace Extractor package, either fork this github repo or use Pypi via pip.